canpu/treehouse-frontend-project05/README.md

 ## Brief Introduction

-The webpage is an iteractive photo gallery with mobile first responsive design.
-There are 12 photos embeded on the wall.
-Hovering overing a photo, its name would appear.
-Clicking any photo would lead you to a lightbox, in which a magnified version is shown for the corresponding photo.
-One can navigate through all photos in the lightbox via the previous and next button (or via the keyboard).
+* The webpage is an iteractive photo gallery with mobile first responsive design.
+* There are 12 photos embeded on the wall
+* Hovering overing a photo, its name would appear.
+* Clicking any photo would lead you to a lightbox, in which a magnified version is shown for the corresponding photo.
+* One can navigate through all photos in the lightbox via the previous and next button (or via the keyboard).